How to calculate your caloric deficit

 Is a 1,000 kcal deficit dangerous?

-How long should I maintain a deficit?
+How long should you stay in a deficit?

-Does a calorie deficit work for everyone?
+Does a caloric deficit work for everyone?

 Yes, it's a law of thermodynamics.
 But the rate of loss varies by individual (genetics, hormones, sleep, stress).
-If you don't lose weight despite a rigorous deficit for a month, see a doctor to check your thyroid.
+If you don't lose weight despite a rigorous deficit for a month, consult a doctor to check your thyroid.

-Related guides
+Similar guides

 Calculate your optimal deficit